Itelina/Itelina.github.io/_posts/2015-7-20-BoxOfficePrediction.md

 ---
 layout: post
 title: Predicting Movie Box Office Success
 excerpt: Can you predict this year's biggest box office hits in the theaters?
-Short post on building a predictive model!
+On building a predictive model for box office success -
 ---